 Quick disconnect fittings provide a convenient and efficient way to connect and disconnect fluid lines.
-Used across a myriad of industries and available in multiple sizes and types, quick disconnects will cause problems if not installed properly.
+Used across a myriad of industries and available in multiple sizes and types, misapplication of quick disconnects will cause problems if not used properly.
 Here, we outline five conditions under which quick disconnects are bound to fail and suggest a better solution for each application.

 The problem: Standard sleeve lock quick disconnects used in applications involving vibrations can develop brinelling when connected directly to the tool.
 The term “brinelling” means dimples or grooves worn into the shoulder of the male half by locking balls in the female half.